top of page

-I know artists who tour the country in vans that barely run.
-I know vocalists who carry pepper spray and trauma from real stalkers who never saw consequences.
+Let me start like this: I know artists who tour the country in vans that barely run.
+I know vocalists who carry pepper spray and trauma from real stalkers who never faced consequences.
 I know women who had to move homes because law enforcement shrugged.
 They still work day jobs.
 They still write.
 No FBI.
 No protective detail.
 No tactical agents on standby.

 Then there is Alexis Wilkins, introduced to the world as a country music sensation.
 Interesting choice of words.
-Because if we call every 10 thousand monthly Spotify listeners a sensation, then I guess we need to update the dictionary.
+If we call every 10,000 monthly Spotify listeners a sensation, then I guess we need to update the dictionary.
 In my opinion, what we see here is not sensation.
 It is strategy.

 Here is my interpretation.
 A person who grew up in England, Switzerland, Boston, Arkansas, Los Angeles, and Nashville did not grow up stable.
 That is not an insult.
 That is an observation.
 Constant relocation shapes identity.
-Constant relocation creates an identity that never sits still.
+It creates an identity that never sits still.
 In my opinion, that instability might now be a business model.

 Call that a theory.
 Call it a pattern.
 Call it my read.
 I am allowed one.